edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

 ![Prefetches](/images/v7/performance/developer-tools-prefetches.png)

-By default, you may only prefetch content that is cached on the POP closest to the user and that still has a valid TTL. {{ PRODUCT }} responds with a `412 Precondition Failed` for prefetch requests that result in a cache miss.
+By default, you may only prefetch content that is cached on the POP closest to the user and that still has a valid TTL.
+By default, {{ PRODUCT }} responds with a `412 Precondition Failed` for prefetch requests that result in a cache miss.
+This default configuration ensures that your origin servers do not experience additional load due to predictive prefetching.

 Identify prefetch requests through the following query string parameter: `edgio_prefetch=1`.